tejasnsalvi/Java-Concurrency/README.md

    </br>Refer :- **Example2.java**
    </br>Note:- Here we create a separate Runnable class and pass our argument or variable via **Constructor** .
 This technique is helpful when you have a big logic.

+### 3.How to do fetch multithreading result using Callable,Future,executor service

+   </br>Refer :- **Example2.java**
+   </br>Note:- This technique is used when you want the result of thread.